 1. To check if your passport has been released, you can simply visit this website link below and click the buttons at the bottom of the page, depending on which office you applied for the renewal.

-2. Once you click the buttons, a file will be downloaded so you can view the latest released passports available for pick-up.
-This page is updated on a regular basis once the government office has received the new batch of passports from DFA-Manila.
+2. Once you click the button, a file will be downloaded so you can view the latest released passports available for pick-up.
+All you have to do is search for your name by using the “CTRL+F” keys on your keyboard and click “Enter”.

 Note: Once your name is listed, please proceed to the Consulate General with your OLD PASSPORT AND OFFICIAL RECEIPT to claim your new e-passport.